This is the multi-page printable view of this section. Click here to print.

 Creating an organization

+An organization within the Greenhouse cloud operations platform is a separate unit with its own configuration, teams, and resources tailored to their requirements.
 These organizations can represent different teams, departments, or projects within an enterprise, and they operate independently within the Greenhouse platform.
 They allow for the isolation and management of resources and configurations specific to their needs.
+Since each Organization will receive its own Kubernetes Namespace within the Greenhouse cluster.

-While the Greenhouse is build on the idea of a self-service API and automation driven platform, the workflow to onboard an organization to Greenhouse currently involves reaching out to the Greenhouse administrators until the official go-live.
+While Greenhouse is build on the idea of a self-service API and automation driven platform, the workflow to onboard an organization to Greenhouse involves reaching out to the Greenhouse administrators.
+This ensures all pre-requisites are met, the organization is configured correctly and the administrators of the Organization understand the platform capabilities.

-❗ Please note that the name of an organization is immutable.
+| ❗ Please note that the name of an organization is immutable. |

 Steps